Join the Global Breast Cancer Movement

 Prophylactic Mastectomy

-Preventive surgery where one or both breasts are removed in order to keep cancer from developing.
+Preventive surgery where one or both breasts are removed in order to prevent breast cancer.
 When both breasts are removed, the procedure is called bilateral prophylactic mastectomy.

 Prospective Study